 This cleaning method is best suited to wrought iron garden furniture.

 Grab some washing-up liquid, a bucket of warm water and a soft scrubbing brush.
 Then, clean all furniture parts thoroughly and rinse them off using a hose.
-If lady luck has favoured you with a sunny day, the furniture should dry relatively quickly.
+If Lady Luck has favoured you with a sunny day, the furniture should dry relatively quickly.

 Nylon-bristled brush or sweeping brush